 MOD EUR/XXA8A2/3

 5.364 The use of the band 1 610-1 626.5 MHz by the mobile-satellite service (Earth-to-space) and by the radiodetermination-satellite service (Earth-to-space) is subject to coordination under No. 9.11A.
 A mobile earth station operating in either of the services in this band shall not produce a peak e.i.r.p. density in excess of -15 dB(W/4 kHz) in the part of the band used by systems operating in accordance with the provisions of No. 5.366 (to which No. 4.10 applies), unless otherwise agreed by the affected administrations.
 In the part of the band where such systems are not operating, the mean e.i.r.p. density of a mobile earth station shall not exceed –3 dB(W/4 kHz).
-Stations of the mobile-satellite service shall not claim protection from stations in the aeronautical radionavigation service, stations operating in accordance with the provisions of No. 5.366 and stations in the fixed service operating in accordance with the provisions of No. 5.359.
+Except when used for distress and safety purposes in the band 1 621.35-1 626.5 MHz (see Appendix 15), stations of the mobile-satellite service shall not claim protection from stations in the aeronautical radionavigation service, stations operating in accordance with the provisions of No. 5.366 and stations in the fixed service operating in accordance with the provisions of No. 5.359.
 Administrations responsible for the coordination of mobile-satellite networks shall make all practicable efforts to ensure protection of stations operating in accordance with the provisions of No. 5.366.
+(WRC-19)

-Reasons: Modification of provisions RR Nos.
-5.364 in order to avoid any inconsistency and ambiguity about the regulatory status of the maritime mobile-satellite service in the band 1 621.35-1 626.5 MHz when used for GMDSS.
+Reasons: Modification of provisions RR No. 5.364 in order to avoid any inconsistency and ambiguity about the regulatory status of the maritime mobile-satellite service in the band 1 621.35-1 626.5 MHz when used for GMDSS.

 MOD EUR/XXA8A2/4

-5.368 With respect to the radiodetermination-satellite and mobile-satellite services the provisions of No. 4.10 do not apply in the band 1 610-1 626.5 MHz, with the exception of the aeronautical radionavigation-satellite service.
+5.368 With respect to the radiodetermination-satellite and mobile-satellite services the provisions of No. 4.10 do not apply in the band 1 610-1 626.5 MHz, with the exception of the aeronautical radionavigation-satellite service and of the maritime mobile-satellite service in the band 1 621.35-1 626.5 MHz when used for GMDSS.
+(WRC-19)

 Reasons: Modification of provisions RR Nos.
 5.368 in order to avoid any inconsistency and ambiguity about the regulatory status of the maritime mobile-satellite service in the band 1 621.35-1 626.5 MHz when used for GMDSS.